aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 ## 5. Test your API Gateway Endpoints

 While still in API Gateway, select **Stages** from the left menu under your API Endpoint.
 Next, expand "prod", and select `GET` from the *ticket* resource.

 ![Test the API Gateway EndPoint](images/test-api-gateway-endpoint.png)

 You'll see a link to your API EndPoint. **Click** on the link and you should see something like the below in your browser if the test is successful:

-*"statusCode":200,"headers":"Access-Control-Allow-Origin":"","Access-Control-Allow-Credentials":true,"body":"{"Items":[],"Count":0,"ScannedCount":0}"*
+    {
+        "statusCode":200,
+        "headers": "Access-Control-Allow-Origin",
+        "Access-Control-Allow-Credentials":true,
+        "body":"{"Items":[],"Count":0,"ScannedCount":0}"
+    }

 You can also peform the same test but select `GET` from the *health* resource instead.
 You should get something like the following in your browser:

+    {
+        "region":"eu-west-1",
-*"region":"eu-west-1","message":"Successful response reading from DynamoDB table."*
+        "message":"Successful response reading from DynamoDB table."
+    }

 </details>